 Many of our awards are entrance awards, although second year funding is also available.
 There are two main award types: Major External Awards and Faculty/Departmental Awards.
-Other external funding can be found on the Faculty of Graduate Studies’ website www.grad.ubc.ca.
+Other external funding can be found on the Faculty of Graduate and Postdoctoral Studies Awards website.
 We also notify students about various external award opportunities specific to journalism students that are sent to us throughout the year.
 Major External Awards, for which you must apply, and Faculty/Departmental Awards, which are generally decided by the faculty based on specific criteria, are listed below.

 Major External Awards

 Social Sciences & Humanities Research Council Fellowships and Affiliated University Graduate Fellowships: Every year students win a number of SSHRC and Affiliated University Graduate Fellowships.
-Affiliated UGF awards range in amount from $200 – $20,000.
+Affiliated Graduate awards range in amount from $200 – $20,000.
 SSHRC awards are $17,500.
-Note that International students are ineligible for SSHRCs; however, they may apply for UGFs for their second year of funding.
+Note that International students are ineligible for SSHRCs; however, they may apply for the graduate Affiliate Award for their second year of funding.

-– Second Year Funding: once classes start in September, students may apply for second year funding from SSHRC if they plan to continue their journalism studies beyond five terms (domestic students only) and/or from the UGF (for those who are applying for or have SSHRC funding already, and/or for international students).
+– Second Year Funding: once classes start in September, students may apply for second year funding from SSHRC if they plan to continue their journalism studies beyond five terms (domestic students only) and/or from the Graduate Affiliated Criteria-Based Awards (for those who are applying for or have SSHRC funding already, and/or for international students).
 Students are encouraged to have all of their application materials ready before they begin the Master of Journalism program.
 As above, more information can be found on the SSHRC website.

-Donald C. Cromie Memorial Fellowship in Journalism: A $2,000 Fellowship has been endowed through the estate of Geraldine Phyllis Cromie.
+*Donald C. Cromie Memorial Fellowship in Journalism: A fellowship has been endowed through the estate of Geraldine Phyllis Cromie.
 The award is offered to a student in Journalism and is made on the recommendation of the UBC Graduate School of Journalism in consultation with the Faculty of Graduate Studies.
 This award is made on the recomendation of the Journalism School faculty.

 *Graduate Support Initiative (GSI) Awards: A number of entrance awards, available to some incoming students demonstrating academic excellence and a commitment to journalism as a career, are administered by the UBC Graduate School of Journalism’s Awards Committee.
 The funds for these awards are made available from the Faculty of Arts and/or Faculty of Graduate Studies.
 Awards are determined on the basis of merit and diversity and are open to any graduate student regardless of citizenship or visa status.
 The number of awards, and the value of each award, is revised annually.

-Helen Badenoch Scholarship: A bequest from Ida Helen Badenoch provides four scholarships of up to $475 each, two for students most proficient in community health nursing practice and proceeding to further work in this field of study; and two for the most proficient students in a field of journalism, or in a field related to journalism.
+Helen Badenoch Scholarship: A bequest from Ida Helen Badenoch provides graduation scholarships to students who are most proficient in the community health nursing practice and who are proceeding to further work in this field of study; and, to two students who are most proficient in a field of journalism, or in a field related to journalism.

-Susan M. Boyce Graduate Scholarship in Journalism: One or more scholarships totalling $2,500 have been endowed by Roy Barnett in honour of his sister, Susan M. Boyce, for graduate students in the Master of Journalism Program in the School of Journalism.
+Susan M. Boyce Graduate Scholarship in Journalism: One or more scholarships have been endowed by Roy Barnett in honour of his sister, Susan M. Boyce, for graduate students in the Master of Journalism Program in the School of Journalism.
 Susan is a longtime Vancouver-based journalist and a firm believer in the need to support and mentor aspiring writers in this exciting career.
 It is her hope this scholarship will contribute to making the aspiration a reality for many who are dedicated to preserving the value and integrity of the written word.